 Some of these problems are fundamental, but most of them are solved already by the big players who will pay the phone bills and customer support people on your behalf, for free!
 Still, if you don’t want to use them, there are startups that will solve small parts of the 2FA puzzle for you.

-Troy already covered this just fine so I won’t repeat it here, except to say that this is really important.
+Troy already covered this just fine, so I won’t repeat it here, except to say that this is really important.
 Don’t require users to change passwords just because it’s been a while.

-- Some users won’t make it through the process and you will bleed users.
+- Some users won’t make it through the process, and you will bleed users.

-- Some users will be smarter than you and use tricks like changing their password (once, twice, three times) and then immediately changing it back to their old password, meaning you will end up wanting to store a history of recent passwords to prevent this behaviour.
+- Some users will be smarter than you and use tricks like changing their password (once, twice, three times) and then immediately changing it back to their old password, meaning you will end up wanting to store a history of recent passwords to prevent this behavior.
 But I bet your first implementation won’t do this.

 - It doesn’t improve security anyway.